-NOTE:.
+NOTE :-

-- At the start of the examination the examiner will give the candidate some time to prepare for the task. - Students be asked to relate something from their personal experience such as a funny happening, the theme of a book, story of a movie seen recently. - Once the candidate has started speaking, the examiner should intervene as little as possible
+- The duration of the speaking test should not be less than 5 minutes. - At the start of the examination the examiner will give the candidate some time to prepare for the task. - Students can be asked to relate something from their personal experience such as a funny happening, the theme of a book, story of a movie seen recently etc. - Once the candidate has started speaking, the examiner should intervene as little as possible.

-Conversation Skills Assessment Scale
+Conversation Skills Assessment ScaleListening